 Global Justice Now is committed to promoting equality and diversity, providing an inclusive and co-operative environment in which all individuals working for and on behalf of the organisation feel respected and able to give of their best.
 Through the implementation of this policy Global Justice Now will:

-- ensure that all staff (current and prospective), volunteers, members of the Council, and other elected representatives and members are afforded equal opportunities regardless of race, colour, nationality, ethnic origin, religious or political belief or affiliation, trade union membership, age, health, gender, gender reassignment, marital status, parental status, caring responsibilities, sexual orientation, disability, socio-economic background, educational background, ex-offender status, or any other inappropriate distinction.
+- ensure that all staff (current and prospective), volunteers, members of the Council, and other elected representatives and members are afforded equal opportunities regardless of race, colour, nationality, ethnic origin, religious or political belief or affiliation, trade union membership, age, health, sex, gender, gender reassignment, marital status, parental status, caring responsibilities, sexual orientation, disability, socio-economic background, educational background, ex-offender status, or any other inappropriate distinction.

 - promote diversity and equality for persons working for and on behalf of Global Justice Now and value input from individuals and groups of people from diverse cultural, ethnic, socio-economic and other distinctive backgrounds.

 - promote fair and equal treatment for employees in fulfilling their potential, ensuring that no individuals or groups of people are afforded unfair privilege within the working environment.